HunterCartier702/RedHat-RHCE-Notes/README.md

 [Back to Top](https://github.com/HunterCartier702/RedHat-RHCE-Notes/blob/main/README.md#intro)

 ## <a name="plays"></a>Playbooks
 Playbooks are used to run multiple tasks against managed hosts.
 In playbooks, one or multiple plays are started, each play runs one or more tasks.
 These tasks use modules which perform the actual work.
 Playbooks are written in yaml and have a .yml extension.

 Here is a playbook to configure node2 to mount the rhel iso from /dev/sr0 and setup a local repo.
 It makes use of the file, mount, and yum_repository modules.
+It first creates the directory, mounts the iso to that directory, and then adds the repositories.

 ```yaml
 ---